Geneva: Music and festivals

 The opera house, the Grand Théâtre de Genève, which officially opened in 1876, was partly destroyed by a fire in 1951 and reopened in 1962.
 It has the largest stage in Switzerland.
 It features opera and dance performances, recitals, concerts and, occasionally, theatre.
 The Victoria Hall is used for classical music concerts.
 It is the home of the Orchestre de la Suisse Romande.

 Every summer the Fêtes de Genève (Geneva Festival) are organised in Geneva.
 According to Radio Télévision Suisse in 2013 hundreds of thousands of people came to Geneva to see the annual hour-long grand firework display of the Fêtes de Genève.

 An annual music festival takes place in June.
 Groups of artists perform in different parts of the city.
 In 2016 the festival celebrated its 25th anniversary.

-Further annual festivals are the Fête de l'Olivier, a festival of Arabic music, organized by the ICAM since 1980, and the Genevan Brass Festival, founded by Christophe Sturzenegger in 2010.
+Further annual festivals are the Fête de l'Olivier, a festival of Arabic music, organised by the ICAM since 1980, and the Genevan Brass Festival, founded by Christophe Sturzenegger in 2010.